kelseyhg/auctive/readme.md

 * Needs table for many-to-many items, like drinks and raffle tickets
 * Should generate pdf receipts
 * Lists of donors/items/attendees should be sorted by number and have a search function
+* Logo on receipt page is hard-coded, not changeable